 Kip Porter is a two-term congressman from a blue collar district along the shores of the Chesapeake Bay whose ambition leads him astray from the core values he—and his constituents—hold dear.
 He needs Senator Cooper’s backing to get his bill through the Senate and plans to use Annie to do it.

 What starts out as a simple game of hidden identity soon becomes complicated.
 Annie wants to prove her worth on her own terms, but the closer she grows to Kip, the more she needs to come clean.
 With unexpected romance blossoming between them, will Kip keep his own secrets, or reveal the truth in the name of love?

-Leigh is a member of Romance Writers of America and the Washington Romance Writers chapter.
-She lives in Martinsburg, West Virginia, with her husband, Patrick, and her deaf French Bulldog Napoleon, and is mom to adult children, Tom and Liza.
+I am a member of Romance Writers of America and the Washington Romance Writers chapter.
+I live in Martinsburg, West Virginia, with my husband, Patrick, and my deaf French Bulldog Napoleon, and have two adult children, Tom and Liza.

 149 Linwood Way, Martinsburg, WV 25403, us